gordolio/fsm/README.md

 Design diagrams using drag and drog.
 Export to png, latex, and svg.

-[http://madebyevan.com/fsm/](Originally created by Evan Wallace), with slight modifications by Jonathan Raiman.
+[Created by Evan Wallace](http://madebyevan.com/fsm/), with slight modifications by Jonathan Raiman.

 ### Usage